yellobyte/ESP32-DevBoards-Getting-Started/boards/ESP32-DevKit-V1/Readme.md

 ## Application hints:

 The board (usually) uses a Silicon Labs CP2102 bridge chip between microUSB port and the ESP32 so you need to install the CP210x Drivers on your Laptop/PC.
 For Windows they are available [here](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+Select the newest version of the 'CP210x Universal Windows Driver'.

 ### ArduinoIDE: